Post your loglines. Get and give feedback.

 SYNOPSIS:

-Dome City lives under perfect order.
-Perfect safety.
-Perfect emotional regulation.
-All enforced by E.V.E., an all-seeing AI who believes unpredictability endanger humanity.
+Dome City lives under perfect order, safety and emotional regulation.
+All enforced by E.V.E., an all-seeing AI who believes unpredictability endangers humanity.

 Rated this logline